Overturned big rig on Highway 24 snarls Friday commute

 (KRON) — An overturned big rig on westbound Highway 24 east of Highway 13 in Oakland is blocking the two right lanes of traffic.
 The truck overturned as a result of a traffic collision with injuries, according to an alert from 511SFBay.

-The accident has backed up traffic all the way through the Caldecott Tunnel into Orinda.
+The accident backed up traffic all the way through the Caldecott Tunnel into Orinda.

 The traffic disruption has come at a time when many fans are heading to Chase Center to watch Game 6 of the Golden State Warriors NBA Playoffs matchup with the Sacramento Kings.
 The game has an early start time of 5 p.m.